mauriciogeneroso/solid-principles/README.md

 A class should have one and only one reason to change, meaning that a class should have only one job.
 ```

-How does this principle help us to build better software?
-Let's see a few of its benefits:
+This principle provides the benefits:

 * <strong>Testing</strong> – A class with one responsibility will have far fewer test cases.
 * <strong>Lower coupling</strong> – Less functionality in a single class will have fewer dependencies.